gjones01/gjones01/README.md

 🔍 What I’m working on now:

-Currently I am engineering a bot detection algorithm for X.com (formerly Twitter), using the X API to stream live feeds and classify accounts as likely human or likely bot.
+Currently I am developing a Deep Learning Neural Network cheat detection algorithm for the popular first person shooter, Counter Strike 2.
+This is utilizing computer vision to watch sample demo clips from players and identify whether they are cheating or legitimate.

-This project uses TF-IDF for uniquely quantifying textual data to then feed into a machine learning classifier.
-It’s a practical application of binary classification, with broader use cases in fraud detection and anti-cheat algorithms in video games.
+It is in the first phase so far with a rough prototype working and a crowdsource of gameplay from the Counter Strike community.
+With their help they are making this possible.
+This isn't meant to be a ban system but rather an analysis tool in an attempt to solve a current problem in competitive gaming.
 <!---
 gjones01/gjones01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.